saucelabs/sauce-docs/docs/visual-testing/integrations/webdriverio.md

 ### Test results summary

-`browser.checkResult()` returns a summary of test results in format:
+`browser.sauceVisualResults()` returns a summary of test results in format:
 ```ts
 {
     QUEUED: number; // Diffs that are pending for processing.
 Should be 0 in case the test is completed without any timeouts